NajiElKotob/Awesome-Statistics-For-Data-Science/README.md

   * Number of Samples (You can Afford) = Budget / Cost per Sample
   * Power Analysis
 * [Law Of Large Numbers](https://www.investopedia.com/terms/l/lawoflargenumbers.asp) - investopedia.com | The law of large numbers, in probability and statistics, states that as a sample size grows, its mean gets closer to the average of the whole population.
+* [Central Limit Theorem (CLT)](https://www.investopedia.com/terms/c/central_limit_theorem.asp) - investopedia.com | In probability theory, the central limit theorem (CLT) states that the distribution of a sample variable approximates a normal distribution (i.e., a “bell curve”) as the sample size becomes larger, assuming that all samples are identical in size, and regardless of the population's actual distribution shape.
 * Confidence Intervals
   * [Confidence intervals explained](https://www.scribbr.com/statistics/confidence-interval/) - scribbr.com
   * [Understanding Confidence Intervals :tv:](https://www.youtube.com/watch?v=tFWsuO9f74o) - Dr Nic's Maths and Stats